chaosleaguewiki/chaosleaguewiki.github.io/docs/minigames/common/how-low-can-you-go.md

 ![how-low-can-you-go](../../assets/images/minigames/how-low-can-you-go.jpg)
 ///

-*How Low Can You Go* is a common minigame added in version Alpha v0.1.
+**How Low Can You Go** is a common minigame added in version v0.1 Alpha.
 It is based on a YouTube version's tile of the same name.

 ## Gameplay